paoloantinori/dockerfiles/centos/fuse/README.md

 	# build your docker fuse image. you are expected to have either a copy of jboss-fuse-*.zip or a link to that file in the current folder.
     docker build -rm -t fuse .

+## Multiple images with different Fuse versions
+    # same steps than above. just, copy the different JBoss Fuse distribution in the working folder and build the image assigning a different name
+    # assuming jboss-fuse-minimal-6.1.0.redhat-328.zip in the working folder
+    docker build -rm -t fuse6.1 .

 ## To run your Fuse image
 	docker run -t -i fuse
+    # or
+    docker run -t -i fuse6.1

 ##### Note - ulimits